vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 left side in the early morning.
 I'm not sure what's going on with the alternate-day left-side drooling.
 I'll see if the pattern continues.

+2024-04-11 continued to be decent in the daytime, comparable to 2024-04-10.
+However, I did have a bit more jaw pain for parts of the day than in previous days, and I did some massaging to address it.

+On the night of 2024-04-11, I didn't drool for most of the night but did drool a little bit in the morning, breaking my alternating days streak.

 ### Internet research

 According to the Internet, the greater saliva production after teeth